-Here are your Heritage Ringers for the Spring 2019 Season:
+Here are your Heritage Ringers for the Fall 2023 Season:

 Julie Anderson joined Heritage Ringers in 2012 upon moving to Madison from Greenville, Ohio.
 She grew up in Arlington, Virginia, and began ringing bells at the age of 10 when her church bought 3 octaves with S&H greenstamps!
 She rang in various groups for over 25 years until moving to the Midwest.
 Due to location and scheduling while raising three children, she was unable to ring for the next 20 years and is thrilled to be ringing again.
 After 7 moves in 30 years, Julie hopes Madison is “it”!

 Julie and Biff, her husband of 36 years, are members of Mt.
 Zion Baptist Church, where she sings in the choir and rings bells.
 She works full time as a physical therapist, and enjoys traveling, reading and spending time with her children and two grandsons.